cuplv/dai/README.txt

   true
 ```

-If the above snippet were in a `.ml` file in `~/d1a_impl/some/relative/path", you could then run the analysis with `dune runtest some/relative/path`.
+If that snippet were in a `.ml` file in directory `~/d1a_impl/some/relative/path", you could then run the analysis with `dune runtest some/relative/path`.

 Examples of some variations on the above pattern can be found at the end of `src/shape/state.ml` (using a different precondition/program-entry abstract state), `src/daig.ml` (issuing queries at different locations), and `experiments/arrays.ml` (programmatically checking an invariant at all array accesses in programs, and using multiple different context sensitivities).